 - Winter Sump Pump Care – Double-check that your sump pump hose does not have low spots for water to collect.
 The discharge should flow away from your home, freely.
 If the water collects and freezes, it will more than likely stop the sump from working or even cause permanent damage to the unit.

-For you professional waterproofing needs contact Reliable Basement Services for a free estimate 630-621-9980.
+For you, professional waterproofing needs to contact Reliable Basement Services for a free estimate 630-621-9980.